-March 15 of your fourth year is both the Department and the LGS deadline for approval of your dissertation proposal.
+March 15 of your 4th year is both the Department and the LGS deadline for approval of your dissertation proposal.
 See also Section III.F.

-Both the department and the LGS expect you to complete your dissertation and apply for your degree within six years of entering the program.
-LGS policies on extensions for degree completion beyond the end of the seventh year vary by whether you entered the program prior to and after Fall 2017.
+Both the department and the LGS expect you to complete your dissertation and apply for your degree within five years of entering the program.